People v. Golb: Subsequent proceedings

 Golb sought to argue that he should have been allowed to prove that his charges (plagiarism, etc.) were true, "inasmuch as he was charged with committing a crime by making statements that were calculated to injure someone's reputation."
 The district court held that Golb's claim "was procedurally defaulted" because he did not present it properly in the Appellate Division or Court of Appeals.
 He asserted only the state constitution and not the federal Constitution.
 "Consequently, New York State courts did not have a fair opportunity to consider" Golb's First Amendment rights.

 The district court held, on January 21, 2016, "Petitioner's convictions on Counts 33 and 37 are reversed; the other convictions remain."

 Upon remand to the lower criminal court for resentencing, Judge Laura Ward dropped Raphael Golb's prison sentence.
 The final sentence was the probation that had already been served immediately after the trial.

 Disbarment and Reinstatement

 Golb is a member of the New York Bar.
 The Appellate Division originally held that because he "was convicted, after a jury trial, of identity theft in the second degree (two counts) in violation of Penal Law § 190.79 (3), a class E felony," he should be disbarred.
 Both felony counts were vacated on appeal.
 On October 28, 2021, the original disbarment order was also vacated and Golb was reinstated in the bar.

 Commentary

+Santa Clara University Professor Eric Goldman, in the Technology & Marketing Law blog, criticized Golb's conviction, noting that the case was characterized by “bizarre exercises of prosecutorial discretion.”
+Goldman agreed with his guest blogger, intellectual property lawyer Venkat Balasubramani, who wrote: “Wow, Golb’s creativity in his email campaigns is matched by New York State’s creativity in fashioning criminal restrictions on speech!”